silverailscolo/ejb/_pages/en-us/house-smart.md

 ![Home Assistant logo]({{ "/assets/img/house/smart/home-assistant-logo.svg" | relative_url }})

 I set up a Raspberry Pi 4 running [hassos](https://www.home-assistant.io/) OS to manage the connected systems in our current home.
-It consumes just 4W, so that saves a lot compared to running it on a desktop (iMac 24/7 with Oracle VirtualBox consumed 36 W = 312 kW/year).
+It consumes just 4W, so that saves a lot compared to running it on a desktop (iMac 24/7 with Oracle VirtualBox would consume 36 W = 308 kWh/year).

 [HomeAssistant](https://www.home-assistant.io/) (HA) allows manual and automated operation of different smart lights, blinds etc. all in one place with all smartness running locally without relying on cloud services.